stakater/kubestackplus-docs/content/managed-addons/monitoring-stack/workload-application-alerts.md

 | Parameter | Description |
 |:---|:---|
 | .Values.alertmanagerConfig.enabled | Enable alertmanagerConfig for this app (Will be merged in the base config)
-| .Values.alertmanagerConfig.spec.route | The Alertmanager route definition for alerts matching the resource’s namespace.
+| .Values.alertmanagerConfig.spec.route | The Alertmanager route definition for alerts matching the resource's namespace.
 It will be added to the generated Alertmanager configuration as a first-level route
 | .Values.alertmanagerConfig.spec.receivers | List of receivers

 We will use Slack as an example here.